safetyinnovation/inspire-datamodel/NotificationMessage/doc/spec.md

   - `id`: ID of the sender
   - `type`: The Type of the sender

 - `missionId`: Relationship.
-The mission with which this message is associated
+The mission with which this message is associated.
+Optional.